GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 ### Debug Pipeline {#test}

-In the Pipeline editing page, it supports testing for the filled-in parsing rules, and only needs to input data in the "sample parsing test" for testing.
+In the Pipeline editing page, it supports testing for the filled-in parsing rules, and only needs to input data in the **Sample Parsing Test** for testing.
 If the parsing rules do not conform, the error prompt result will be returned.
 Sample analysis test is not required.
 After sample analysis test, the test data is saved synchronously.

 #### One Click to Get Sample Test

 Guance supports one-click collection of sample test data.
-When creating/editing Pipeline, click "One-click Collection of Samples" under "Sample Analysis Test", and the system will automatically select the latest data from the collected data reported to the workspace according to the screened data range, and fill it into the test sample box as a sample for testing.
+When creating/editing Pipeline, click **One-click Collection of Samples** under **Sample Analysis Test**, and the system will automatically select the latest data from the collected data reported to the workspace according to the screened data range, and fill it into the test sample box as a sample for testing.
 When obtaining sample data with one click, only the data in the last 6 hours will be queried each time.
 If no data is reported in the last 6 hours, it cannot be obtained automatically.

 **Debugging sample:**